ryanholt/content-model/elements.md

 ####TEASER
 Vessel registration is required by law for use on Georgia waters.
 Affordable and convenient, registration includes three FREE days of fishing for the boat owner!

 ####LONG COPY
 Vessel registratons extend for a period of three calendar years and expire the last day of the vessel owner's month of birth in the last year of registration.
 Speaking of birthdays ... the boat owner is entitled to three FREE days of fishing from the State of Georgia.
 Your valid registration serves as a state fishing license on the day of your birthday and two days afterward, each of the three years of the registration.
-Registration fees are based upon the length of boat.
-Current fees are $15 for boats , 16 fee in length; $36 for boats 16 feet to < 26 feet in length; $90 for boats 26 feet to <40 feet in length; and $150 for boats 40 feet and over.

 ####IMAGE(S)